-The domestic stock markets are happy with the impending Trump presidency.
-And while there may be encouragement or consternation for you depending on where along the political spectrum you fall, from a cash flow and income tax perspective, you will benefit all the same.
+The domestic stock markets are happy with the Trump presidency.
+And while there may be encouragement or consternation for you depending on where along the political spectrum you fall, from a cash flow and income tax perspective, you will likely benefit all the same.

 There are 6 salient buckets that have significant proposals that could lead to an increase in your cash flow and (likely) higher Balance Sheet valuations, and 1 salient bucket that could lead to a profound decrease: